 Most team leaders use MS Excel as their resource management software, as it lets them create plans.
 Excel also offers a good database for some teams, making it fast and easy to develop a centralized tool using Excel.

-Find out more about Resource Planning in Project Management by reading our article.
+Find out more about Resource Planning in Project Management.

 Specificity of Resource Utilization

 How precisely the resource utilization must be defined is not quite as clear.
 It must be precise enough to fulfill practical requirements while simultaneously being permanently accessible, at least with regard to completeness.

 Specificity primarily concerns the level of detail used to describe activities but also includes the extent to which resource planning is up to date.
 The more specific and frequent the planning updates, the more time-consuming it becomes.

 If you start with the assumption that to be good, a plan must be very specific and updated daily, you run the risk of not be able to continue this level of effort in the long run.
 At some point in the future, you probably won’t want to invest the time it takes to keep it up to date.

 Or is it enough to do weekly or monthly planning at the project or work package level?